 - Properly Maintain Your Equipment (Maintenance & Repair)

 On fully mechanized logging operations, the greatest risk of injury occurs during equipment maintenance and repair.
 Logging safety experts suggest the following: Inspect your equipment before use.
 Establish a regular, preventative maintenance program on all equipment.
 Safely ground moving elements before maintenance and repair.
 Set the parking brake and place the transmission in park.
 Use the 3-point mount and dismount technique to avoid slips, trips, and falls when working on logging machines.

 - Retain Valuable Logging Employees (Teamwork Important)

-Implement adequate compensation and benefit plans as a means of retaining valuable, experienced employees and of keeping together a good, safe crew.
+Implement adequate compensation and benefit plans as a means of retaining valuable, experienced employees and of keeping a good, safe crew together.
 Teamwork is important as it relates to logging safety.
 Reward employees for periods of accident-free work.

 - Be All That You Can Be!
 (Good Physical and Mental Condition)